-'Security paper,' he explained.
-'It is no more.
+"Security paper," he explained.
+"It is no more.
 Well, everything seems to be satisfactory, my dear sir.
-How may I help you?'
-'Well, firstly I'd like to know how much is in my account.'
-'Mm-hm ...'
+How may I help you?"
+"Well, firstly I'd like to know how much is in my account."
+"Mm-hm..."
 Gossard typed at the computer.
-'You understand that since the account is linked to leading share indices on the European bourses I can only give you the balance as from close of trading on Friday.
-Quite a substantial sum has accrued over the past thirty years.'
-Ned nodded as if talk of share indices, bourses and substantial sums was a matter of everyday conversation to him.
-Gossard wrote a figure down on a fresh compliment slip and handed it to Ned who looked down.
-'That's in Swiss Francs?' he said gulping slightly.
+"You understand that since the account is linked to leading share indices on the European bourses, I can only give you the balance as from close of trading on Friday.
+Quite a substantial sum has accrued over the past thirty years."
+Ned nodded as if share indices, bourses, and substantial sums were matters of everyday conversation to him.
+Gossard wrote a figure down on a fresh compliment slip and handed it to Ned, who looked down.
+"That's in Swiss francs?" he said, gulping slightly.

-'Just so,' said Gossard.
+"Just so," said Gossard.

 Ned swallowed again and did a rapid calculation in his head.
 Roughly two and half francs to a pound.
 Good heavens.
-'As for what I would like to do with the account,' he said as naturally as he could manage.
-'I should like a little time to think.
+"As for what I would like to do with the account," he said as naturally as he could manage, "I should like a little time to think.
 Perhaps we can meet again on Friday?
-You don't need anything else from me, I take it?'
-'No indeed, sir.
+You don't need anything else from me, I take it?"
+"No indeed, sir.
 Since your account is as old as it is, it does not fall under new disclosure rules.
-But it is not old enough to qualify for inspection under the recent Jewish reparation schemes.'
-'Excellent,' said Ned.
-'Friday morning, eleven o'clock?'
-'I shall look forward to seeing you, sir.'
-Ned was still trembling when he reached his suite at the Hotel D'Angleterre.
+But it is not old enough to qualify for inspection under the recent Jewish reparation schemes."
+"Excellent," said Ned.
+"Friday morning, eleven o'clock?"
+"I shall look forward to seeing you, sir."
+Ned was still trembling when he reached his suite at the Hôtel D'Angleterre.
 He sat on the balcony sipping coffee and looking out over the lake.
 He watched a rainbow shimmering in the spray of the fountain.
 Staring into the rainbow, Ned wept.

-'Oh, Babe.
-Why aren't you here with me?'
+"Oh, Babe.
+Why aren't you here with me?"
 He looked down at a hotel notepad on which he had jotted a set of numbers.